perrylets/tmosth-filter-remover/README.md

 # Filter Remover for The Murder Of Sonic The Hedgehog

 Have you ever wanted to name you character on The Murder of Sonic The Hedgehog someone that appears in the game?
-Have you ever wanted to make Sonic and his friends curse?
+Have you ever wanted to make Sonic and his friends swear?
 **Now you can!**

 ## Installation